Artananda/Conversation/parts/forth.md

 Hm...I like to have sex.
 > Yeah, I understand...
 How can you give that to the world?

-Hm...I already give Tantra Massages, pratice Sexological Bodywork and I am giving workshops for a special tantric massage which I have kinda developed.
+Hm...I already give Tantra Massages, practice Sexological Bodywork and I am giving workshops for a special tantric massage which I have kinda developed.
 > So you are on your way.

 Not really...I like to give these treatments but almost nobody is interested in receiving it.
 > Have you got a studio where you can offer it?

-No yet.
-I once had a studio on the west coast of Denmark...but only a few people came over to that place.
+No yet, I once had a studio on the West coast of Denmark...but only a few people came over to that place.
 Some people drove more than 100 km.
 > Wow, 100 km...than they were more than just interested in your work.

-My wife drove about 1.000 km to get a traetment.
-We are separted since a few years.
+My wife drove about 1.000 km to get a treatment.
+We are separated since a few years.
 > I see.
 Did she liked it?
 Of course...so what if you settle somewhere, where you can attract more people?
 What if you settle somewhere you also can do your hobbies.

 Yeah...there is a town in Portugal where I can also do kitesurfing close to.
 And the houses are very cheap compared to my hometown.